nokotamustang/PersonalPortfolio/README.md

 ![Nokota Mustang 1](./img/nm_1.PNG)
 ![Nokota Mustang 2](./img/nm_3.PNG)

-In addition I have been tracking bankruptcy restructuring in USA public companies.
+In addition I have been tracking bankruptcy restructuring in North American companies.
 This includes reading and understand legal document in the Federal Court dockets, and using this information to find patterns in financial fraud.
 This information could be used to predict future bankruptcies and help investors make better decisions, or to detect fraud and open up early avenues to investigate.

 ![Nokota Mustang 3](./img/nm_2.PNG)